HerissonMignion/simple-emacs-profile-manager/README.md

 # Installation

-Put the sepm file in your user's or local bin directory and enjoy.
+Put the sepm file in your user's bin or local bin directory and enjoy.